 The customer buys a product or orders a service.

 The customer uses the product or service.
-They might have questions or need support during this phase.
+They might have questions or need support during this phase, or they need to make a return.
 Then, they’re ready to recommend the product or company to others.

 Customer journey example

 - Awareness: I’m hungry.
 I can see lots of restaurants nearby.

 - Consideration: I want something healthy and I don’t want to walk too far.
 I’ll grab an avocado salad from that salad bar across the square.

 - Purchase: “Hi, I’ll have the avocado salad, please.”

 - After-sales: “That was delicious, thanks!
 Is this always on the menu?
 I’ll have to tell my sister, she’d love your fresh salads.”